KrotosBenjamin/KrotosBenjamin.github.io/pages/contact.md

  * **Mentorship and Professional Development:** Receive personalized mentorship and guidance from experienced scientists to develop your skills and career goals.
  * **Opportunities for Growth:** Explore various research areas and gain hands-on experience in cutting-edge techniques and technologies.

-**Interested in working with us?** Want to volunteer or learn more about our research?
+**Interested in working with us, volunteering, or learning more about our research?**

 ## HEART-GeN Summer Scholar Program